-"As flu activity continues to steadily increase, we want to remind our residents that is still not too late to get their flu vaccine and to encourage their loved ones to get vaccinated as well if they haven't done so already" said Aaron Kissler, Health Officer with the Florida Department of Health in Lake County.
+"With the flu season upon us we want to remind our residents that is not too late to get their flu vaccine if they haven't already" said Aaron Kissler, Health Officer with the Florida Department of Health in Lake County.
+"Prevention is key so get protected by getting vaccinated today".